n0nex03/foke/README.md

 - Follow the on-screen instructions after running the tool.
 - For advanced configurations, refer to the documentation provided within the tool.

-## Contributing

-We welcome contributions!
-Here's how you can help:
-- Report bugs and issues
-- Suggest new features
-- Submit pull requests

 ## Support